Midnight-lotus/Project-1/README.md

 # Project-1
-This is the first test account
+This is the first test account for simple c++